 So, okay.
 He knows something about leaving His vulnerable beloved behind, and into questionable human hands.

 Inevitably, my body will fail.
 I will start to feel the creaking and groanings of my soul being summoned heavenward.
-And one day, I will have to surrender my beloved into the hands of someone else, likely someone blissfully unschooled in special needs.
+And one day, I will have to surrender my beloved into the hands of someone else, probably blissfully unschooled in special needs.
 I can only pray that I will have someone nearby whom I love, someone I can confidently name and trust to care for my son as their own, even if they are untrained in autism.
 God will work through them and supply all their needs in Christ Jesus, just as He had for me when I was his primary caregiver.

 In the meantime, I do what I can by way of vitamins, life insurance, conservatorship, and keeping our wills current.
 But ultimately, I have no idea –nor control– what will happen to him after I’m gone.
 Only God knows the future.
 He Who was, and is, and is to come, owns the future.

 This God over the future has compassion for my fears of today.
 Knowing He understands, somehow makes a difference.
 Knowing that my Heavenly Father grieved as I grieve, and surrendered as I must surrender, comforts me greatly.
-It enables a release and freedom from being obsessed by things over which I have no control.
+It enables a release and freedom from being obsessed with things over which I have no control.
 Knowing this kind of compassionate God helps me, quite literally, to rest in peace, in this age and in the age to come.

 I don’t know many things for certain, who will take care of my son; how he will live, feed or dress himself, nor the quality or duration of his life.
 I will not be there to fend off lurking wolves and parasites, who prey on those who cannot stand up for themselves.
 But what I do know, are God’s Promises:

 For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future (Jeremiah 29:11)